Vonage/vivid/docs/contributing.md

 Once the action items lands on our table, we'll contact you, do an initial triage of the requirements and the functional spec and some high level archiectural design review.

 > Important!
-We do ask to follow this process even if the one whp is going to implement the feature is the reporter.
+We do ask to follow this process even if the one who is going to implement the feature is the reporter.

 ### Coding time